This Financial Literacy Month, Brush Up on Financial Terms

 Financial Goals Start with the Basics

-• Do I have a monthly budget?
+• Do I have a written monthly budget, not just a mental one?

 Test Your Knowledge with the Economic Literacy Quiz